Fusion-Data-Company/Bristol-Development-AI-Platform/attached_assets/replit_builder_mega_prompt_company_comparables_annex.md

-# REPLIT BUILDER — MEGA PROMPT (Bristol Comparables Annex)
+# REPLIT BUILDER — MEGA PROMPT (Your Company Comparables Annex)

-**Goal:** Build a **flagship Comparables Annex** for Bristol Development Group.
-This is a Google‑Sheets‑scale page with inline editing, virtualization, tactical web scraping, storage, CSV import/export, and AI tool access so the Bristol Agent can launch scrapes and reuse comps on demand.
+**Goal:** Build a **flagship Comparables Annex** for Your Company Name.
+This is a Google‑Sheets‑scale page with inline editing, virtualization, tactical web scraping, storage, CSV import/export, and AI tool access so the Your Company Agent can launch scrapes and reuse comps on demand.

 **Stack (use existing project conventions):** Express + TypeScript server, Drizzle ORM + Neon (Postgres), Vite + React 18 on the client, TanStack Table v8 + React Query, free‑first scraping (Cheerio/undici), optional Playwright via env flag.
 Router on client is **wouter**.